wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

 Configure Elasticsearch
 -----------------------

 After the installation of Elasticsearch, some steps must be done manually.
-Choothe the corresponding tab depending on the type of installation:
+Choose the corresponding tab depending on the type of installation:

 .. tabs::